codemagic-ci-cd/codemagic-docs/content/flutter/automatic-build-triggering.md

 **Trigger on tag creation**.
 When checked, Codemagic will automatically build the tagged commit whenever you create a tag for this app.
 Note that the watched branch settings have no effect on tag builds.

+If enabled, you would be able to specify tag patterns to trigger builds.
+Similarly to **Watched branch patterns**, the first pattern in the list is applied first and each pattern will limit the set of tag labels further.
+In the case of conflicting patterns, the latter one will prevail.
+You could use wildcard symbols, click **Show pattern examples** for more information.

 **Cancel outdated webhook builds**.
 When checked, Codemagic will automatically cancel all ongoing and queued builds triggered by webhooks on push or pull request commit when a more recent build has been triggered for the same branch.
 We recommend enabling this feature when you're making several commits, each of which triggers a build.

 If you don't enable any automatic build triggers, you can start builds only manually for this workflow.